thecodingdad/grid-remote-card/README.md

 - Configurable grid size and button size
 - Buttons can be arranged with drag-and-drop in visual editor
 - Multi-select editing: Ctrl/Cmd+click, marquee area selection, touch long-press; move or delete multiple items at once
+- Copy-on-drag: hold Ctrl/Cmd while dragging (desktop) or tap the hint during drag (touch) to duplicate the selection instead of moving it — works across pages
+- Page reordering by drag-and-drop on the page tabs
-- Cross-page drag: drag items over a page tab to switch pages mid-drag; hover the `+` tab to auto-create a new page
+- Cross-page drag: drag items over a page tab to switch pages mid-drag; hover the `+` tab to create and switch to a new page
 - Multiple button and slider designs: round, rounded, square, pill, pill (4 directions)
 - Tap and hold action with repeat support (configurable intervals)
 - Multi-page layout with swipe navigation and automatic page switch (configurable conditions per page)
 - Haptic feedback (configurable), only triggered when an action actually fires
 - Fully configurable colors (global and per button)
+- Entity buttons expose separate colors for the active state (icon + background)
+- Fully configurable numpad keys: per-key icon, text, colors, tap/hold action, and show/hide toggle
 - Two default presets and multiple device/entity specific preset with predefined actions
 - Full UI configuration (no exclusive YAML features)
 - EN/DE multilanguage support